How are sessions terminated?

 Custom TimeoutExtending the lifetime of a session beyond its default timeout period

-Session keep alive is available on the Startup and Scale plans.
+Session keep alive is only available on paid plans.

 Why keep sessions alive?